id7crypto/bittensor/contrib/DEBUGGING.md

 python3 -c "import bittensor; print(bittensor.__version__)"
 ```
 ## Logging
-Make good use of the `bittensor.logging` module.
+Make good use of the `bittensor.Logging` module.
 It can be your friend and will help you find things that are otherwise difficult to get visibility on.

 You can enable debug or trace modes by running:
 ```